thuanalg/libserialmodule/README.md

 # Serial Port Management Library

+## Principle: Unix Philosophy
+	KISS: Keep it simple, stupid!
 ## Overview
 This library provides a multi-threaded, cross-platform solution for managing multiple COM/Serial ports.
 It supports Windows, Linux, and macOS while maintaining compatibility with all C/C++ versions from ANSI C89 to C++20.
-No external libraries are required; it solely relies on Win32 API and termios.
+No external libraries are required; it solely relies on Win32/POSIX API and termios.

 ## Features
 - **Multi-threaded (Thread-safe)**: Designed for concurrent access to multiple serial ports.